ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 Tests: Message 3.
 ```

-An example of an invalid commit message with an incorrect section order (the "internal" message will be treated as a part of the BREAKING CHANGE message):
+An example of an invalid commit message with an incorrect section order (the "internal" message will be treated as a part of the breaking change message):

 ```
 Feature (package-name): Message 1.